Facebook Hacks Every Startup Should Know

 23) Put keywords in strategic places.

-The more links that point back to your Facebook page, the higher it will rank for search.
+The more links that point back to your Facebook page, the higher it will rank for a search.
 So link to your Facebook page from your website, Twitter account, and in your bio.

 25) Use reviews.